abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Sets
 ===

 Perhaps unsurprisingly, everything in set theory is defined in terms of sets.
-A set is a collection of things where the "things" can be anything you want (like individuals, populations, genes etc.) Consider, for example, these balls.
+A set is a collection of things where the "things" can be anything you want (like individuals, populations, genes etc.).
+Consider, for example, these balls.

 ![Balls](../01_set/elements.svg)